Clinical & Educational Psychology Assessments

 Difficulties in learning can occur for a range of reasons and show themselves in a variety of ways.
 For example, a child may seem to understand some things but not others, or quickly forget what they have learned.
-They may struggle to pay attention, follow directions, or remember what they should be doing.
+They may struggle to pay attention, follow directions, read, write or remember what they should be doing.

-In our educational psychology assessments, we complete a cognitive assessment (the 'foundation' skills for how our brains work), then carry out an in-depth assessment in relation to the academic area of greatest concern (e.g. literacy).
+In these educational psychology assessments, we complete a cognitive assessment (the 'foundation' skills for how our brains work), then carry out an in-depth assessment in relation to the academic area of greatest concern (e.g. literacy).
 If a second academic area also needs to be explored (e.g. mathematics), it can be added for an additional fee.
 This would suit people wanting, for example, both a dyslexia and dyscalculia assessment.